ironchestgames/pico-8-carts/epicevilender.md

 ### Item suffix

 - _of Haste_ +10% speed
+- _of Concentration_ faster attack (-3 Attack Frames)
 - _of Phasing_ Gain passive skill 'Phase away on hit'
 - _of Firebolt_ Gain active skill 'Firebolt'
 - _of Icebolt_ Gain active skill 'Icebolt'

 ### Skills

 There are active skills and passive skills.
-Active skills you have to assign to a button (buttons) to use.
+Active skills you have to assign to a button (image of buttons) to use.
 Passive skills happens automatically, without your input.

 #### Active Skills